dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 and has an instance member named `V`, and it is a compile-time error if it has a type parameter named `X` and it has an instance member named `X`.*

+It is a compile-time error if a member declaration in an extension type declaration is abstract.

+*Extension type member invocations and tear-offs are always statically resolved, and abstract members only make sense in the case where the given member is resolved at run time.*

 Assume that
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>
 are types, and `V` resolves to an extension type declaration of the